US gas prices jump to record high $4.67 a gallon - KESQ

 Seven states now average $5 or higher, with Illinois becoming the latest to join that unpopular club, according to AAA.
 New York and Arizona are just pennies away from the $5 threshold.
 The average in California now stands at $6.19 a gallon.

-No states have an average of $4.15 or lower, with George coming in at the lowest at $4.16.
+No states have an average $4.15 or lower, with Georgia coming in at the lowest at $4.16.

 Andy Lipow, president of Lipow Oil Associates, told CNN he expects the national average to hit $4.75 in the next 10 days.